5 Star Residential and Commercial Roofing

 Insurance Requirements

-Some insurance policies require periodic roof inspections as a condition of coverage, especially for roofs over 15 years old.
-Our inspection reports meet carrier documentation standards and can help you maintain coverage or qualify for premium discounts.
+State Farm, Allstate, USAA, Farmers, and Texas Farm Bureau policies often require a periodic roof condition report as a condition of coverage, especially on roofs older than 15 years.
+Our reports meet carrier documentation standards across the Panhandle and can support coverage renewal or qualify a Class 4 impact-rated asphalt shingle upgrade for a premium discount.

 Warranty Compliance